Difficulty Adjustable and Scalable Constrained Multi-objective Test Problem Toolkit: Introduction

-To address the second issue, the selection methods need to be designed to balance the performance of convergence and diversity in MOEAs.
-At present, MOEAs can be generally classified into three categories based on the selection strategies.
-They are Pareto-dominance (e.g., NSGA-II\cite{deb2002fast}, PAES-II\cite{corne2001pesa} and SPEA-II\cite{zitzler2001spea2}), decomposition-based (e.g., MOEA/D \cite{zhang2007moea}, MOEA/D-DE\cite{li2009multiobjective}, MOEA/D-M2M\cite{liu2014decomposition} and EAG-MOEA/D\cite{cai2015external}) and indicator based methods (e.g., IBEA\cite{zitzler2004indicator}, R2-IBEA\cite{phan2013r2}, SMS-EMOA\cite{beume2007sms} and HypE\cite{bader2011hype}).
-In the group of Pareto-dominance based methods, such as NSGA-II\cite{deb2002fast}, the set of the first non-dominated level solutions is selected to improve the performance of convergence, and the crowding distance is adopted to maintain the performance of diversity.
-In the decomposition-based methods, the performance of convergence is maintained by minimizing the aggregation functions and the performance of diversity is obtained by setting the weight vectors uniformly.
-In the indicator based methods, such as HypE\cite{bader2011hype}, the performance of convergence and diversity is achieved by the using the hypervolume metric.
+To address the second issue, selection methods need to be designed to balance the performance in terms of convergence versus the diversity in an MOEA.
+At present, MOEAs can be generally classified into three categories based on selection strategies.
+They are Pareto-dominance-based (e.g., NSGA-II \citep{deb2002fast}, PAES-II \citep{corne2001pesa} and SPEA-II \citep{zitzler2001spea2}), decomposition-based (e.g., MOEA/D \citep{zhang2007moea}, MOEA/D-DE \citep{li2009multiobjective}, MOEA/D-M2M \citep{liu2014decomposition} and EAG-MOEA/D \citep{cai2015external}) and indicator-based (e.g., IBEA \citep{zitzler2004indicator}, R2-IBEA \citep{phan2013r2}, SMS-EMOA \citep{beume2007sms} and HypE \citep{bader2011hype}).
+In the group of Pareto-dominance-based methods, such as NSGA-II \citep{deb2002fast}, the first set of non-dominated solutions is selected to improve the convergence performance, and a crowding distance measure in the last-ranked non-dominated set is adopted to maintain the diversity performance.
+In decomposition-based methods, the convergence performance is maintained by minimizing the aggregation functions and the diversity performance is obtained by setting the weight vectors uniformly.
+In indicator-based methods, such as HypE \citep{bader2011hype}, the convergence and diversity performance are both achieved using a hypervolume metric.

 A CMOP includes objectives and constraints.
-A number of features have already been identified to define the difficulty of objectives, which include: \begin{enumerate} \item Geometry of PF (linear, convex, concave, degenerate, disconnected and mixed of them) \item Search space (biased, or unbiased) \item Unimodal or multi-modal objectives \item Dimensionality of variable space and objective space \end{enumerate}
+A number of features have already been identified to define the difficulty of objectives, which include: \begin{enumerate} \item Geometry of a $PF$ (linear, convex, concave, degenerate, disconnected or a mixture of them) \item Search space (biased, or unbiased) \item Unimodal or multi-modal objectives \item Dimensionality of variable space and objective space \end{enumerate}